Susannah Grange - Director E-RYT 500

 John Orcutt E-RYT 200

-JJohn’s journey and practice into the amazing field of yoga began about 4 years ago.
-John has always been active, running, swimming, racquetball, golf, etc., but after attending his first yoga class he realized the wonderful benefits yoga brought to him.
-Increased flexibility and strength along with movement, better breathing techniques, and a better understanding of the mind/body connection, which are all foundations of his yoga practice.
-He believes in and embodies the maxim that yoga is for everyone, and considers himself proof that it is never to late to start the practice of yoga.
+John (The Yoga Guy) began his journey into the amazing field of yoga about 7 years ago.
+John has always been active, running, swimming, racquetball, golf, but after attending his first yoga class he realized the wonderful benefits yoga offered.
+Increased flexibility and strength along with movement, better breathing techniques, and a better mind/body connection, which are all foundations of his yoga practice.
+He believes in and embodies the maxim that yoga is for everyone, and considers himself proof that it is never too late to start the practice of yoga.

 Cait Van Damm E-RYT 200

 Cait Van Damm is a person who empowers bodies.
 Currently in her final year of school, Cait is pursuing a doctorate in occupational therapy.
 Her specialty is in pelvic health and non-pharmaceutical management of chronic pain – something she realized she loved as a yoga teacher!